 Working closely with the liberal arts adviser, faculty from relevant disciplines, and the Office of Career Services, students select courses related to a core problem, topic, or theme that is of special interest to them, and that cuts across traditional disciplinary boundaries.
 This work will culminate in the completion of a Senior Seminar research project centered around the student's interests.

-Students may select to follow one of the already-established paths defined by the program's model majors.
-These include Applied Fine Arts, Art History, Gerontology, Multicultural Studies, Romance Languages, and Writing Studies.
+Students may create their own programs of study or select to follow one of the already-established paths defined by the program's model majors.
+These include pre-law, pre-med, environmental studies, applied fine arts, and writing studies.